 Technical information about this website's accessibility

-This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-The exemptions are listed below.
+This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 What we are doing to improve accessibility

-As mentioned in the "Disproportionate burden" section, this website is in the process of being retired and replaced, and we expect to have a new website in place that is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard during November 2020.
+We are currently working on fixes for the above single A non-compliances.
+This website, however, is in the process of being retired and replaced, and we expect to have a new website in place that is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard by July 2022.

 Preparation of this accessibility statement